ityulnev/NLSEsolver/README.md

 Included: Selfphase Modulation + Self focusing, GVD, Divergence, Ionizationloss, Plasma defocusing+ Blue Shift

-This version 'No_Carrier' takes input electric field without the carrier i*w0*t oscillation to reduce the fineness of the mesh in time.
-This reduces the arrays sizes in f and t drastically and improves calculation speed a lot.
+This version takes as input the envelope with carrier wave iw0t, so the forward propagating complex electric field.
+With this ionization is calculated dependent for each half cycle of the pulse.
+This makes the simulation more correct for few-cycle pulses